murphyo/directory-viewer/README.md

 ##Image Directory Viewer

-- Displays images from directories in a responsive grid
+- Displays list of images with filename in a responsive grid from selected directory
-- Displays image filename
 - Click to download image
 - Supports GIF, JPG, PNG, and SVG files
 - Includes icon sets: